gobley/gobley/docs/docs/tutorial.md

       library file when building for iOS, and the dynamic library file for Android.
     - `path = "src/commonMain/rust/lib.rs"` designates the path to the Rust source code.

-6. Add an empty file, `composeApp/uniffi.toml`.

-   > :bulb: You can configure various binding generation options here.

-7. Modify `composeApp/build.gradle.kts` like the following.
+6. Modify `composeApp/build.gradle.kts` like the following.

    ```kotlin
    plugins {